Skip to main content

 Pre-requisites

-• Read rights on the Database folder (--database-path setting of the Cardano Node)
+• Read rights on the Database folder (specified by the --database-path setting of the Cardano node)

-• Read/Write rights on the Inter Process Communication file (usually CARDANO_NODE_SOCKET_PATH env var used to launch the Cardano Node)
+• Read and write rights on the Inter Process Communication file (typically defined by the CARDANO_NODE_SOCKET_PATH environment variable used to launch the Cardano node)

-• Install a recent version of jq (version 1.6+) apt install jq
+• Install a recent version of jq (version 1.6+).
+You can install it by running apt install jq.

 Building your own executable